sulejmanbojadzic/Hexagon/README.md

-## Pattern finding project in python.
+## Pattern finding project in python and c#.
-### Hexagon pattern in asterisks by input in two different ways.
+### Hexagon pattern in asterisks by input in two different languages.